PySiPMGUI: A Universal Python-Based Software for Photodetector I-V Quality Assurance: From Underground Dark Matter Searches to Astroparticle Cherenkov Cameras: Theoretical Modeling of SiPM I-V Characteristics

 \subsection{Temperature Dependent SiPM Dark Current}

-It is known that the Geiger probability becomes non-zero when the bias voltage is greater than the breakdown voltage $V_{bd}$.
-Therefore, the total dark current of SiPM in the Geiger region mainly arises from the thermally generated charge carriers that trigger Geiger Avalanches.
-Since the charge carriers generated inside the active depletion region are amplified by a large Geiger gain, the other components of total current, such as surface leakage and peripheral current, become ineffective.
+It is known that the Geiger probability becomes non-zero when the bias voltage is greater than the breakdown voltage $V_\text{BD}$.
+Therefore, the total dark current of SiPM in the Geiger region (i.e., the bias voltage regime above the breakdown voltage, $V > V_\text{BD}$, where each thermally generated carrier has a non-zero probability of triggering a self-sustaining avalanche discharge) mainly arises from the thermally generated charge carriers that trigger Geiger Avalanches.
+Since the charge carriers generated inside the active depletion region are amplified by the large avalanche multiplication factor (SiPM gain $G \sim 10^6$), the other components of total current, such as surface leakage and peripheral current, become ineffective.
 The measured current is proportional to the total charge in the avalanche and the rate of triggering events, which can be written as below:

 where, $q$ is the elementary charge, $G(T)$ is the SiPM gain, and $\mathrm{DCR}(T)$ is the dark count rate.

 The bulk dark current arises from two thermally activated processes.
 The first process is Shockley-Read-Hall (SRH) generation in the depleted region \cite{srh1,srh2,Sze_Ng_Physics_Semiconductor_Devices}.
 SRH generation is mediated by deep defect states in the silicon bandgap and dominates at low temperatures, where the intrinsic carrier concentration is small.
 The second process is the diffusion of thermally generated carriers from the quasi-neutral regions into the high-field multiplication region \cite{Sze_Ng_Physics_Semiconductor_Devices}.
 In both carrier-generation processes, the dark current can be modeled as \cite{Biroth_I_dark_vs_T},